 Why does my child’s outfit look different?

-The AI may simplify or stylize clothing.
-Use the Edit tool:
+The AI may simplify or stylize clothing to match the art style.

 What if I want consistency across all pages?

-Mention key details (age, clothing, quirks) once in your story.
+Mention key details (age, outfit, quirks) in your story.

-Always choose a style guide image for consistent tone and colors.
+Always select a Style Guide Image for consistent tone and color.